samdc137/diary/FAQs.md

 ---

-## Can my entries be written in markdown?

-- No, this feature is not currently supported on the app.

----

 ## Is there a maximum length of word I can write on an entry?

 - No, there is no limit to how many words can be used in an entry.
 You can write as long as you want.
 However, it is advisable to keep your entry short, for easy readability next time.